solo-io/solo-cop/workshops/gloo-gateway/README.md

 Log4Shell malicious payload
 ```

-Your frontend app is no longer susceptible to `log4j` attacks, nice!
+Your applications are no longer susceptible to `log4j` attacks, nice!

 ## Lab 8 - Authentication / API Key <a name="apikey"></a>